ainc/awesomeincu-2015/_courses/tutoring.md

 Are you brand new to programming?
 We offer a special rate for beginners to dive into their **first 2 hours** of programming.
 You'll sit down with one of our friendly instructors for a gentle introduction to what code is, how we can use it to make websites and apps, and how to write some of your own.

 Timing is flexible, our instructors are available throughout the week, mornings and evenings.
 You can bring your own laptop or borrow one of ours.
 We work with kids (ages 9+) and adults for these sessions.
-Just $49 covers your first two hours, after which you can continue at our normal tutoring rate ($95/hr), or we can help you find an upcoming group class or self-study pathway.
+Our normal tutoring rate $95/hr, but your first two-hour session is available at half-price ($95 / two hours).
+After your first session, we can plan a regular tutoring schedule for you, or help you find an upcoming group class or self-study pathway.

 <a class="btn btn-primary btn-lg" href="/contact/" role="button">Get Started »</a>